ckoukoutchos/react-lightning-lectures/README.md

 }
 ```

-The `getUsers()` function is a prop passed by Redux's `connect` HOC to our component.
+`getUsers()` is a prop passed by Redux's `connect` HOC to our component.
+It is just a wrapper for Redux's `dispatch` method which handles passing the store messages (actions).
 We can define what `dispatch` methods we want passed inside `mapDispatchToProps` and pass it as an argument to `connect`.

 ```javascript
 UserList.js;